-- In line with the SEN Code of Practice 2015, this policy needs to be considered in conjunction with each school's SEND Information Report - The support provided for all students with special educational needs is outlined by the school specific pages below. - A team of specialist staff with relevant expertise and training support a wide range of special educational needs.
+- In line with the SEN Code of Practice 2015, this policy needs to be considered in conjunction with each school's SEND Information Report. - The support provided for all students with special educational needs is outlined in appendix 1 to this policy: Special Educational Needs Procedures. - A team of specialist staff with relevant expertise and training support a wide range of special educational needs.
 Teaching staff have a responsibility to adapt or differentiate resources and provide varied, high quality teaching and learning styles to meet all students' individual needs.